vbaconnet-ledger/developer-portal/_docs/dapp/developer-mode.md

 * TOC
 {:toc}

-To activate the Developer mode in Ledger Live, go to the **Settings/About** section, and click ten times on the Ledger Live version.
+To activate the Developer mode in Ledger Live, go to the **Settings/About** section, and click 10 times on the **Ledger Live version**.
+See image below.

-This will make the Developer tab appear.
+This will enable the Developer tab.

 ![screenshot of the Developer tab](../images/developer_mode_tab.png "Developer tab")

-Note : this feature is available only for Ledger Live version 2.32 and above.
+Note: This feature is available for Ledger Live version 2.32 and above only.

 This new section will give you access to the following content :

-- **Allow debug apps** : Display and allow opening debug tagged platform apps.
+- **Allow debug apps**: Display and enable “debug”-tagged platform apps.
-- **Allow experimental apps** : Display and allow opening experimental tagged platform apps.
+- **Allow experimental apps**: Display and enable experimental tagged platform apps.
-- **Set the catalog provider** : Switch between multiple platform apps sources (Production of Staging).
+- **Set the catalog provider**: Switch between multiple platform app sources (Production of Staging).
-- **Enable platform dev tools** : Enable opening platform apps dev tools window.
+- **Enable platform dev tools**: Enable platform app dev tools window.
-- **Add a local app** : Browse local files and add a local app using a local manifest.
+- **Add a local app**: Browse local files and add a local app using a local manifest.

-We’ll dive into each section to describe how they work.
+We will dive into each section to describe how they work.

-## Allow debug apps
+## Enabling debug apps

-This setting, when enabled, will display and allow opening “debug” tagged platform apps.
+When enabled, this setting will display and allow “debug”-tagged platform apps.
-The first debug tagged platform app you will now see appear in the Discover section will be the Debugger.
-This app has been designed by Ledger to specifically allow you to test the API and understand how it works.
+The first “debug”-tagged platform app displayed in the Discover section is the Debugger.
+This app is designed by Ledger to allow you to understand and test how the API works.

 ## Allow experimental apps

-This setting, when enabled, will display and allow opening “experimental” tagged platform apps.
+When enabled, this setting will display and allow “experimental”-tagged platform apps.
-As long as an application hasn’t been reviewed and approved by Ledger, it can only remain experimental.
+Until an application is reviewed and approved by Ledger, it  must remain experimental.

 ## Set the catalog provider

 The catalog provider is a variable used to define the list of applications being displayed in the discover section.
-Ledger uses two lists of applications, those in staging (currently being tested), and those in production (validated already, and usually available to all our users).
+Ledger uses two lists of applications, those in staging (currently being tested), and those in production (already validated, and usually available to all users).

 ## Enable Platform dev tools

-This setting will enable opening the platform apps dev tools window, which can become handy when debugging your application.
+This setting will enable the platform apps dev tools window, which can be useful when debugging an application.

 ![screenshot of the Platform dev tools](../images/platform_dev_tools.png "Developer tools window")

 ## Add a local app

-This option will allow you to browse for local files and add a local app using a local manifest.
+This option will enables browsing of local files and adding a local app using a local manifest.
-With it you can be autonomous in testing your application.
+Application can be tested autonomously.
-You’ll have to load your own manifest to make your application appear in the Discover section.
+To display an application in the Discover section, the corresponding manifest file must be loaded .